Md-Aziz-Developer/php-revision/oops.md

 6. Interface - An interface define a contract (a set of methods) that a class must implement.
 It ensure that different classes follow a common structure.
 (In my language a inteface is a set of methods that a class must implements. means a class implement any interface that must have the function which interface have)

     ![code] (/interface_example.php)

+7. Trait - Traits are a way to include methods in multiple classes without using inheritance.
+They allow for code reusability.

+    ![code] (/trait_example.php)